Classification of matter and chemical equations

 Mixtures can be made in any proportions.
 Salt water can be a liter of water with a few grams of salt.
 Salt water can also be a saturated solution of a liter of water and more than 400 grams of salt.
 The particles retain their identities and the original substances can be recovered using physical process.
 Sand and iron filings can be mixed.
 The iron can be removed using a strong magnet.

-Table salt always is the combination NaCl.
+The composition of common table salt always is NaCl.
+The count of sodium ions and chloride ions is always one to one.
 When you make salt water the mixture is mechanical.
-The particles in the mixture will still be H2O and the particles from NaCl.
+The particles in the mixture will still be H2O and the ions from NaCl.

 Sodium chloride, NaCl, crystal the white spheres represent sodium ions, Na1+, and the green spheres represent chloride ions, Cl1-.

 The illustration below shows what happens to a salt crystal as it dissolves in water.
-If the water is boiled away the salt crystal will reform.
+If the water is boiled away the salt will form crystalline NaCl.

 Exercise: